inaimathi/langnostic/drafts/ribbit.md

 		 next))))
 ```

-This is the conceptual core of the operation. `take-across` is like the classic [`take`](https://clojuredocs.org/clojure.core/take), but operating on multiple input sequences instead of just one.
+This is the conceptual core of the operation. `take-across` is like the classic [`take`](https://clojuredocs.org/clojure.core/take), but operating on multiple input sequences instead of just one[^note-for-haskellers].
 In this case, we're working with `vector`s because that's our first cut internal representation of `ribbit`s.

+[^note-for-haskellers]: If you're a Haskeller or MLer, you can think of it as approximately `take-across n = take n . concat`, except that this version also returns its tail, and not just the head.

 ```
 RIBBIT> (take-across 5 (list #(1) #(2 3) #(4 5 6 7 8 9 10 11) #(12 13) #(14 15 16)))